cesar2206-uni/scptu-application/README.md

-# scptu-application
+# SCPTu Application

-An application of Streamlit to process SCPTu data
+A python application of Streamlit to process SCPTu data